rayes0/blog/content/media.md

 ### Three Days of Happiness, Sugaru Miaki {#three-days-of-happiness-sugaru-miaki}

-<span class="timestamp-wrapper"><span class="timestamp">03/31/22</span></span>
+<span class="timestamp-wrapper"><span class="timestamp">&lt;03/31/22&gt;</span></span>

-> What had kept me bound to life thus for had been the shallow hope that something good might happen someday.
+> What had kept me bound to life thus far had been the shallow hope that something good might happen someday.
 >
 > (Kusunoki)

 A very interesting premise.
 Selling one's life in exchange for money immediately instigates discussion on what value we should assign it, or the metrics from which value should be assigned.
 Kusunoki at the beginning of the story is poor, isolated, and in debt.
 He has largely given up on future prospects.
 In other words, he is a nihilist, and the only thing really motivating him to keep living is likely something similar to the sunk cost fallacy along the lines of: "I've come all this way, may as well just keep going".
 Or maybe the abstract notion that suicide is an option has not occurred to him yet.

 And then he learns of a shop that can buy his lifespan.
 To a nihilist, this almost too good to be true.
 Life is meaningless anyway, may as well exchange it for money to make my current time better.
 Kusunoki was not always this way.
-He had dreams before, aspirations of fame, passion for drawing and even a girl he liked (actually two girls).
-Those probably faded with time, and he gave up on them, probably something all too common.
+He had dreams before, aspirations of fame, passion for drawing, and even a girl he liked (two girls, actually).
+Those probably faded with time, and he gave up on them, probably something all too common that many can relate to, including me.
 Learned helplessness through repeated failure, consistent realization of your insignificance, and self-created social pressures like imposter syndrome prevail in our society today.

 Another personal interpretation of this story which I agree with: Value is a human construct, and does not exist in an ontological sense.
 Our general intuition tells us that values are a guideline for acting in a advantageous way, either observer-dependently or internally.
 The idea is that value is simply a heuristic, and subject to change as Kusunoki's does.
-And values don't necessarily, or even reliably determine actions anyway.
+And values don't necessarily, or even reliably determine actions anyway, it is simply our perception of our values which do.

 ### At Night, I Become a Monster, Yoru Sumino {#at-night-i-become-a-monster-yoru-sumino}

-<span class="timestamp-wrapper"><span class="timestamp">12/28/21</span></span>
+<span class="timestamp-wrapper"><span class="timestamp">&lt;12/28/21&gt;</span></span>

 > If everyone could simply go around not worrying about things at will, the world would sure be a carefree place.
 Real life was harder than that.
 >
 > (Adachi)

 A compelling novel with a storyline that showcases in a very concrete way the fantastical realism style Sumino is so well known for.
 A quick synopsis: A boy named Adachi turns into a [kaiju](https://en.wikipedia.org/wiki/Kaiju) every night.
 One day when retrieving his forgotten homework from his school, he encounters a girl in his class named Yano, who is the target of bullying due to her being labelled as odd.
-This probably stems from the fact that she has a mental illness (though this is not mentioned directly in the story, it is fairly heavily implied).
+This probably stems from the fact that she has a mental illness (this is not directly mentioned in the story, but is fairly heavily implied).
 Yano figures out his daytime identity, and the two start habitually meeting at night for what Yano calls a "midnight break", a break from a daytime of agony.

 The reason the class bullies Yano, at least according to Adachi, is due to an [Omelas-like situation](https://en.wikipedia.org/wiki/The_Ones_Who_Walk_Away_from_Omelas).
 Having a shared goal of bullying a single scapegoat brings a sense of patriotism to the class.
 At first, I expected this to also be an [Asch scenario](https://en.wikipedia.org/wiki/Asch_conformity_experiments) where individuals are only bullying Yano to show normative identification with the group and to protect their social standing.
 However, the ambiguous ending is unclear whether the situation improves or not.
 I suspect that if the story were to continue past the point where Adachi breaks the group unanimity by treating Yano well and returning her greeting, others who were purely there for the unity but whose morals were telling them the contrary would follow suit and do the same.

 ### If Cats Disappeared from the World,  Genki Kawamura {#if-cats-disappeared-from-the-world-genki-kawamura}

-<span class="timestamp-wrapper"><span class="timestamp">02/23/22</span></span>
+<span class="timestamp-wrapper"><span class="timestamp">&lt;02/23/22&gt;</span></span>

 > It doesn’t take much to realize that all life’s experiences eventually add up to one big inevitability.
 >